eigentejas/Leemah-asking-out/README.md

 ![Project Image](https://i.imgur.com/8q884zI.png)

 Welcome to the most adorable project you've ever seen!
-This is a special React application designed to ask that special someone: "Amri will you be my forever Valentine?".
+This is a special React application designed to ask that special someone: "Leemah will you be my forever Valentine?".

 ## 💖 What's Inside? 💖
 [Link to site](https://formyvalentine.netlify.app)